 HDMI ULTRA HD Deep Colour >

 Of course, different TVs and firmware versions of the same TV may have this option somewhere else in the settings.
 Finding an exact location of this option for your particular TV model is up to you.
 Be prepared, that it's nowhere to be found, in official specs, that TV do not support 4:4:4 on 4K at 60Hz.
 Obviously, manufacturers are trying to hide if 4K device does not support 4:4:4 on 4K at 60Hz.
 So watch videos, reviews, ratings, forums to find out the truth before you buy.
-Anyway, I highly recommend you to make sure that [email protected]@4:4:4 option is available on the TV you want to purchase as a PC monitor.
+Anyway, I highly recommend you to make sure that 4K@60Hz@4:4:4 option is available on the TV you want to purchase as a PC monitor.

-The last technical aspect of the TV panel that we consider is the depth of color of the panel.
+The last technical aspect of the TV panel that we look at is the depth of color of the panel.
 The color depth is a characteristic of how many colors a display panel can reproduce.
 This directly affects the smoothness of the gradients and, as a result, the overall image quality.

 For example, 24-bit is the same as 8-bpc, where bpc stands for bits per channel or color.
 That is: 24-bit = (8-bpc R) + (8-bpc G) + (8-bpc B), 30-bit = (10-bpc R) + (10-bpc G) + (10-bpc B) and so on.